hyosung11/Launch-School/Courses/journal.md

 08:38 Missed studying with Alex this morning because he lost his router.
 I'm looking at the problems in Video 3 right now.

+09:51 Followed along with substringTest problem from video 3.